Ahmed-Ismail-M/HRapi/README.md

 ## Getting Started

 This repo contains a back-end app that manages employees attendance.
-To get started run 'pip install -r requirements.txt' at the project root
+To get started run 'pip install -r requirements.txt' at src/

 ## Used Technologies
 - SQLITE for the database
 - Django for the application logic
+- Django RestFrameWrok for rest api

 ## Steps to start the app